-The credit union is subject to various regulatory capital requirements administered by the NCUA.
+The credit union is subject to various regulatory capital requirements administered by the NCUA and the Department of Financial Protection and Innovation.
 Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the credit union's consolidated financial statements.
-Under capital adequacy regulations and the regulatory framework for prompt corrective action, the credit union must meet specific capital regulations that involve quantitative measures of the credit union's assets, liabilities and certain off-balance-sheet items as calculated under U.S. GAAP.
-The credit union's capital amounts and net worth classification are also subject to qualitative judgments by the regulators about components, risk weightings and other factors.
+Under capital adequacy guidelines and the risk-based capital framework, the credit union must meet specific risk-based capital guidelines that involve quantitative measures of the credit union's assets and liabilities as calculated under U.S. GAAP.
+The credit union's capital amounts and risk based capital classification are also subject to qualitative judgments by the regulators about components, risk weightings and other factors.